Board of Directors.

-Dan is an experienced senior executive leader with over 20 years of communication, marketing, and business development experience, having worked in senior management roles for some of Australia’s largest health, aged care and communications companies.
-Dan has overseen issues and crisis management including mergers and demergers, industrial relations, operational restructures, natural disasters and complex change management programs, as well as leading major company rebrands and marketing programs, and developing new business in established and new markets.
+Dan is senior executive leader with over 20 years of communication, marketing, and business development experience, having worked in senior management roles for some of Australia’s largest health, aged care and communications companies.

-Dan is currently Managing Director of WE Communications (Australia), one of the largest PR and integrated communications companies in Australia and ‘PR Week’s’ Best Agency in Asia Pacific in 2019, 2020, and 2021.
-Prior to that, he was Executive General Manager – Brand and Business Development at Bolton Clarke, one of Australia’s most successful aged, retirement and healthcare companies, and earlier held senior executive roles at Australia’s largest home healthcare provider, the RDNS Group, with responsibility across RDNS and its subsidiaries, including offshore interests in New Zealand, China and SE Asia.
-He also sits on the board of a privately held biomedical company and is a council member of the Public Relations Institute of Australia’s (PRIA) Registered Consultancies Group.
+He is the Managing Director of WE Communications Australia and was previously Executive General Manager – Brand and Business Development at Bolton Clarke, one of Australia’s largest aged, retirement and healthcare companies, and earlier held senior executive roles at home healthcare provider, the RDNS Group, with responsibility across RDNS and its subsidiaries, including offshore interests in New Zealand, China and SE Asia.

 LLB (Hons), BA, GAICD